jorjibaggins/jorjibaggins.github.io/src/content/blog/due-diligence-checklist-selling-company-singapore.md

-# **Due Diligence Checklist for Selling a Company in Singapore**

-*What Business Owners Need to Prepare Before a Sale*

 If you're thinking about selling your company in Singapore, you've probably come across the term **due diligence**.
 It's a key step in the sale process—where potential buyers take a closer look at your business to make sure everything is in order before making an offer.

 Many business owners start by searching **"sell my company Singapore"** or **"how to sell my business Singapore"** and soon realize that preparation is half the battle.
 A strong due diligence package not only builds buyer confidence, but also helps you justify a higher valuation and close the deal faster.